NeuroNav

 • • Turning vehicles that change trajectory unpredictably

-• • Weather conditions (rain, wind) masking audio cues
+• • Weather conditions masking audio cues

 • • Multi-lane confusion at complex intersections